 Caramel Apple Pecan Layer Cake

-This Caramel Apple Pecan Layer Cake has layers of moist apple spice cake sprinkled with pecans, caramel frosting, cinnamon apples, and more caramel drizzled over top!
-It is full of the flavors of fall and is the perfect way to kick off apple season!
+Caramel Apple Pecan Layer Cake has layers of moist apple spice cake sprinkled with pecans, caramel frosting, cinnamon apples and more caramel drizzled over top!
+It’s full of Fall flavors and is the perfect way to kick off apple season!

 So although I say that the hubs and I live in Atlanta, GA, the truth is we live a little north of the city.
 It’s an area most people haven’t heard of though, so Atlanta just makes more sense to say.
 But being a bit further north, we are a stone’s through away from the Georgia mountains.
 Within about an hour, we can get to some fun hiking and waterfalls, a few wineries and in the fall – lots of apple picking farms!
 There are tons of them around where you can go and pick your own apples – they even serve apple cider to sip on. 🙂 We are officially entering apple season with some places beginning to allow apple picking starting this week.
 Can you believe it’s that time of year already?